Friday, April 20, 2012

 By the time of the 1860 census, the Francis O'Neil family had moved to the Town of Caledonia on the west bank of the Wisconsin River but still in Columbia County.
 The 1860 snapshot shows a family from three marriages; besides Francis and Elizabeth, there was: James, Frank, William, Agnes and Edward (from Francis and Rosa), Grace and Hannah (from Francis and Elizabeth) and Elizabeth Pixley.

-Hotel Arlington, one of the hotels operated by the O'Neil family
+Hotel Arlington, one of the hotels operated by the O'Neil Family and an

 Francis O'Neil Land Acquisition